Lockframe/Firefox-WinUI/README.md

 ### 2. Install Theme Files

 - Download the files in this repository
+- Install the `spinner-font.tff` font on your system
 - Move the content from the `chrome` folder into your Firefox profile's folder

 ### 3. Configure Firefox Settings